Brochures and Guides

 a banker.
 Peters

-Captain Walter Raleigh Gilbert, R.H.A., no dates available.
+Captain Walter Raleigh Gilbert, R.H.A. who had married Peter's daughter, no dates available.

 - Occupier is given as

 Robert Henry Page

 John Kirkland, Bart.
 J.P. an army agent who had good relations

 with Queen Victoria and Prince Albert, received gifts from them.
 A lease valid until 1881 is under Kirkland's name.

 1871 John Kirkland Jnr. son of Sir John in census with son, aunt and servants